 Protein helps build hormones, enzymes, and antibodies.
 DNA and important antioxidants like glutathione require protein.
 In fact, every cell in your body contains and requires protein.

 You can understand, then, why “protein” comes from the Greek word meaning primary.
-Unlike carbohydrates or dietary fat, your body so we must get this macronutrient from food or supplements.
+Unlike carbohydrates or dietary fat, your body doesn’t sythesize these well, so we must get this macronutrient from food or supplements.

 Protein breaks down into two categories: Essential and non-essential amino acids.